davidmarble/virtualenvwrapper-win/README.rst

 for creating isolated Python virtual environments, each with their own libraries and site-packages.

+These scripts are only tested on **Windows 7** in **regular command prompt**.
+**They will not work in Powershell.** There are other virtualenvwrapper projects out there for Powershell.

-These should work on any version of Windows (Windows XP, Windows Vista, Windows 7).
+They should work on any version of Windows (Windows XP, Windows Vista, Windows 7).
-They do not require Powershell. **However**, they depend on an executable `where.exe` being in your path, which is only provided in Vista and 7.
+**However**, they depend on an executable `where.exe` being in your path, which is only provided in Vista and 7.
 If you are using XP, try [the answer to this post on  superuser.com](http://superuser.com/questions/249725/where-to-download-where-exe-tool-for-windows-xp) to get a suitable where.exe (unsupported and untested).

 Installation
 ------------